 Welbeck spent five injury-plagued years at Arsenal, but has successfully rebuilt a respectable career at Brighton.
 He retains the knack of scoring against his former clubs.

 Rooney spent another three years at United and became their all-time record goalscorer before returning to boyhood club Everton in 2017.

 The striker scored 11 goals in all competitions during an underwhelming spell back at Goodison Park and left for MLS side DC United in 2018.

 After a year-and-a-half in America, the 34-year-old returned to England with Derby County – first as a deep-lying midfielder, then as player-coach before being appointed manager in January 2021.

-He’s done a very good job, but couldn’t quite keep Derby up after the club had 21 points deducted for financial irregularities.
+He did a very good job, but couldn’t quite keep Derby up after the club had 21 points deducted for financial irregularities.
 He left the Rams at the end of the season and is now back at DC United as the MLS club’s head coach.

 READ NEXT: Ranking every Man Utd boss under the Glazers by PPG: Ten Hag 2nd